sumiya11/Groebner.jl/benchmark/README.md

 ```
 julia one_script_to_run_them_all.jl msolve
 ```

+You can use the option `--bmsolve` to specify the path to the Maple executable.

 Internally, this will run `msolve -g 2 -l 44 -c 0 -f system.in -o /dev/null` for each benchmark system.